sleepntsheep/sheeplib/README.md

 these are single header library, just copy it to your project. and read the comments in the library for further instructions.

-you don't need any specific unit test library, just C99 compiler and run test.c
+# test

+compile and run test.c with C11 or later compiler